hackerhari20xx/College-Network-Simulation/README.md

 - This is a project developed using Cisco Packet Tracer.
 - This is a networking project.
 - The project involves designing a network topology and configure the network devices to test the network traffic in a virtual environment.
 - The network design of the project addresses the issues in the current network infrastructure of the college.

+## Network topology
+The following image represents the network topology design of the project: